Tulunids: History

 The rise and fall of the Tulunids occurred against a backdrop of increasing regionalism in the Muslim world.
 The Abbasid caliphate was struggling with political disturbances and losing its aura of universal legitimacy.
 There had previously been Coptic and Shia Alid-led movements in Egypt and Baghdad, without more than temporary and local success.
-There was also a struggle for power between the Turkish military command and the administration of Baghdad.
+There was also a struggle for power between the Turkic military command and the administration of Baghdad.
 Furthermore, there was a widening imperial financial crisis.
 All of these themes would recur during the Tulunid rule.

 The internal politics of the Abbasid caliphate itself seem to have been unstable.
 In 870, Abū Aḥmad (b. al-Mutawakkil) al-Muwaffaḳ (d.
 891) was summoned from exile in Mecca to re-establish Abbasid authority over southern Iraq.
 Quickly, however, he became the de facto ruler of the caliphate.
 As a result of this uncertainty, Ahmad ibn Tulun could establish and expand his authority.
 Thus the Tulunids wielded regional power, largely unhindered by imperial will; as such, the Tulunids can be compared with other 9th-century dynasties of the Muslim world, including the Aghlabids and the Tahirids.

 Bukhara, the birthplace of Ahmad ibn Tulun's family, is now located in Uzbekistan.